Canada’s Feminist International Assistance Policy

 Canada’s new, Montréal-based Development Finance Institute, a subsidiary of Export Development Canada, will play a critical role in facilitating greater private-sector investment in developing countries where access to capital is limited.
 By doing so, the new institution will help to create jobs, promote economic growth and reduce poverty in developing countries.

-In line with the government’s feminist approach to international assistance, the new institution can help ensure that woman entrepreneurs—whose success can lift up entire communities but who often find it difficult to access financing—are not left behind.
+In line with the government’s feminist approach to international assistance, the new institute will help ensure that woman entrepreneurs and small and medium-sized enterprises that support women’s economic empowerment, but who often find it difficult to access financing, are not left behind.

 The Development Finance Institute has been capitalized with $300 million over five years, which will enable it to attract funds from other partners and support private investments in developing countries through the use of loans, loan guarantees or equity stakes.